Framework for Terms Used in Research of Reserve and Resilience

 Research aimed at further elucidating CR requires the inclusion of three components:

-- measures of life course-related brain changes, insults or disease that theoretically impact cognitive outcomes,
+- measures of life course-related brain changes, insults, disease, or risk factors that theoretically impact cognitive outcomes,

 - measures of associated change in cognition, and